 Most of the time when we start with the guys they are dressed in their shirts and pants, then we take pictures of them putting on their jackets, ties, and flowers.
 Very often the groom’s parents want to be present and we encourage them to be involved if that is something you want.
 It is nice to include parents in prep as they are excited to see their son getting ready and help to pin on the flower and to tie the tie.
 This is also a great time to honor your parents with a letter, gift, or just telling them how much they mean to you.

 Girls just wanna have fun!
-So… let’s have fun!
+So… lets have fun!
 When we arrive hair and makeup are pretty much done.
-The first 30 minutes we will take pictures of your shoes, dress, accessories, etc. If you have purchased robes, matching shirts, etc for your bridal party to wear during prep we will often take this shot first and they have the bridesmaids get into their gowns.
+The first 30 minutes we will take pictures of your shoes, dress, accessories, etc so have them set aside so we can find them easily.
+If you have purchased robes, matching shirts, etc for your bridal party to wear during prep we will often take this shot first and they have the bridesmaids get into their gowns.
 This is also the time that the mother of the bride or whomever else will be present as you dress should also be getting dressed.
 As they get dressed we will finish prep shots and take some final prep shots of you.

 After you are in your gown we like to get a few bridals (images of just your in your gown), toast with your girls, and if you and your fiance have exchanged gifts/letters this is the time to open them.

 A ‘first look’ can be anytime someone sees the bride for the first time.
 Whether it is the Bridesmaids seeing the bride for the first time in her gown after she dressed with just her mother and sister, the father of the bride having a quiet moment with just his daughter before the wedding, or the groom seeing his fiance before the wedding separate from everyone else; the first look is always guaranteed to be emotional and memorable.
 These are some of our favorite moments as we work to keep them intimate and special.